Voorschoten '97: Colours

 The club colours are yellow and green.
 The shirt has yellow and green stripes, shorts are green whilst the socks are white with green-yellow piping.

 Home ground

 The football teams of Voorschoten '97 have played their home matches since foundation at Sportpark Adegeest on 6 Weddeloop, Voorschoten.
 The sportsground counts 6 full fields and one junior-sized field.
 In the summer of 2008 three fields were laid with artificial turf.
 Overseeing the main field is the John Kriek-tribune, it holds seating for 135 supporters and is named after the former chairman of the club.

 First team

 In the 2010–2011 season, the first Saturday side played in the "Hoofdklasse A", the second from top level of amateur football.
 The Sunday 1 side plays in the "Derde klasse" of Dutch amateur Football.

-The headtrainer of Zaterdag 1 is Hein van Heek, who in March 2009 left his position as headtrainer at vv Noordwijk, from Noordwijk.
-Van Heek trained Voorschoten '97 before he went to Noordwijk in 2005.
+The headtrainer of Zaterdag 1 is Robert Escudero (as of January 2025).
+Hein van Heek was headtrainer of Voorschoten '97 from 2009 to 2012.